Apparently Nothin': Impact and legacy

+NME ranked "Apparently Nothin'" number 29 in their list of "Singles of the Year" in December 1991.
+In 1994, the magazine featured the track in their list of "Top ten vibin' modern soul-jazz masterstrokes that every 'face' should own", writing, "The day Talkin' Loud came good.
+A spindly funky thing, it married a deep-seated sense of black history with impeccable pop suss, and provided the launchpad for the slightly less-than-spectacular solo career of Carleen Anderson."

-British DJ, radio show host, and founder/managing director of Acid Jazz Records, Eddie Piller chose "Apparently Nothin'" as one of his favourites in 1996, saying, "One of the best British soul tunes of all time.
+British DJ, radio show host, and founder/managing director of Acid Jazz Records, Eddie Piller named "Apparently Nothin'" one of his favourites in 1996, saying, "One of the best British soul tunes of all time.
 This record took British soul to a new level."

 Josh Strauss from The Guardian wrote in 2013, "My memory of this song is sitting in very long car journeys to Cumbria or the south of France with only my Game Boy and my stepdad's cassette tapes for entertainment.
 Whilst some tapes compelled me to plug in my headphones and focus on the endlessly repetitive, but strangely hypnotic theme tune from Tetris, "Apparently Nothin'" always got me jumping up and down in the back seat and drumming on the driver's headrest; much to the annoyance of my parents."